Some diseases that affect sheep

 Ovine progressive pneumonia (OPP)

 Ovine progressive pneumonia (OPP) is a viral infection that affects many body systems and causes a variety of symptoms in sheep.
-It is a common cause
+It is a common cause of wasting in ewes.

 Hard bag is another symptom that is frequently observed.
 Hard bag is mastitis that affects both sides of the udder, usually resulting in little or no milk being produced from an otherwise healthy-appearing udder.
 The primary cost of OPP is lost production and premature culling of affected ewes.
 OPP is transmitted laterally from infected sheep to uninfected sheep.
 It is also transmitted to offspring via the milk from infected dams.